PyO3/pyo3/guide/src/debugging.md

 cargo rustc --profile=check -- -Z unstable-options --pretty=expanded -Z trace-macros > expanded.rs; rustfmt expanded.rs
 ```

-See [cargo expand](https://github.com/dtolnay/cargo-expand) for a more elaborate version of those commands.
+Note that those commands require using the nightly build of rust and may occasionally have bugs.
+See [cargo expand](https://github.com/dtolnay/cargo-expand) for a more elaborate and stable version of those commands.

 ## Running with Valgrind